Chad Harbach: Awards and recognition

 In September, 2017, writer Charles C. Green sued Chad Harbach claiming "large-scale misappropriation" by Harbach.
 The suit noted a very strong plot and style resemblance between The Art of Fielding and Green's previously completed screenplay, Bucky's 9th.
 Green claimed Harbach had somehow seen an unpublished version of his manuscript.

-In July, 2018, Green's suit was dismissed, though he claimed he intends to appeal.
+In July, 2018, Green's suit was dismissed.